 4. Duke of Wellington, Bourton-on-the-Water

 The Duke of Wellington could not be set in a better location, as it lies right in the heart of the must-visit village, Bourton-on-the-Water.
-Choose from an extensive menu brimming with freshly prepared meals, including plenty of gluten free dishes, sat in the garden next to the tranquil babble of the River Windrush.
-There is also a fantastic children’s menu, and on Sundays you can indulge with a full carvery.
-In its pretty setting surrounded by water, it is easy to see why Bourton is fondly referred to as ‘The Venice of the Cotswolds’!
+Choose from an extensive menu brimming with homemade fare sat in the garden next to the tranquil babble of the River Windrush.
+There is also a fantastic children's menu, and on Sundays you can indulge with a full carvery.
+In its pretty setting surrounded by water, it is easy to see why Bourton is fondly referred to as 'The Venice of the Cotswolds'!